 The development also included the Canyon Wren Recital Hall with its unique wall of glass looking outward toward the majestic Stuart Range and the now-famous ridgeline known as Sleeping Lady, a vision described by the Seattle Times as “a miracle of a view.”
 Practice huts – three for soloists and two for ensembles – dotted the forest, along with eight cabins to house artists, students and visitors.

 In 2013, Bullitt undertook a new project, opening the $7 million Snowy Owl Theater, built in the shape of a barn, but with amenities and technology suited to hosting world-class performances.
 With the theater came an expansion of the Center’s programs to include new styles of music, theater and, eventually, a film program.
 It also came with a new name as the organization was re-christened the Icicle Creek Center for the Arts to reflect its broader range of education and performance offerings.

 Today, Icicle Creek Center for the Arts hosts more than 100 performances a year and year-round educational programs for young and old.
 Artists, audiences and students escape the everyday grind with exceptional performances, festivals, camps, retreats, community events and classes that draw more than 15,000 people through the Center every year.

-To support the rapid growth, the non-profit has been busily diversify its base of support, reaching out to arts lovers in Seattle, expanding its grant and donor base and introducing new fundraising initiatives.
+To support the rapid growth, the non-profit has been busily diversifying its base of support, reaching out to arts lovers in Seattle, expanding its grant and donor base and introducing new fundraising initiatives.